History of Islam in southern Italy: Islamic and Arabic influence and legacy

+Only in Sicily can be found some Islamic and Arabic influence and legacy, mainly in the western half of the island.
+In the other regions of southern Italy there it is nothing, like in the Messina province in northeastern Sicily.

-Arabic art and science continued to be influential in urban Sicily during the two centuries following the Christian reconquest.
+Indeed, Arabic art and science continued to be influential in urban Sicily during the two centuries following the Christian reconquest.
 Frederick II, Holy Roman Emperor and King of Sicily in the early 13th century, is said to have been able to speak Arabic (as well as Latin, Sicilian, German, French, and Greek) and had several Muslim ministers.

-The heritage of the Arabic language can still be found in numerous terms adapted from it and still used in the Sicilian language.
+The heritage of the Arabic language can still be found in numerous terms adapted from it and still used in the Sicilian dialect.
 Another legacy of Muslim rule is the survival of some Sicilian toponyms of Arabic origin, for example "Calata-" or "Calta-" from Arabic qalʿat (قلعة) "fortress or citadel".
+Indeed, the city of Caltanisetta gets its name from the Saracen name قلعة النساء Qal‘at al-Nisā’ ('Fort of the Women').

+Genetics

+Monnereau et al. (2024) analyzed burials at the site of Segesta to investigate the interactions between Muslim and Christian communities during the Middle Ages in Sicily.
+The biomolecular and Isotopic results suggest the Christians remained genetically distinct from the Muslim community at Segesta while following a substantially similar diet.
+Based on these results, the authours suggest that the two communities at Segesta could have followed endogamy rules.